Cathode ray tube: Convergence and purity in color CRTs

 Dynamic convergence may instead be accomplished in some CRTs using only the ring magnets, magnets glued to the CRT, and by varying the position of the deflection yoke, whose position may be maintained using set screws, a clamp and rubber wedges.
 90° deflection angle CRTs may use "self-convergence" without dynamic convergence, which together with the in-line triad arrangement, eliminates the need for separate convergence coils and related circuitry, reducing costs. complexity and CRT depth by 10 millimeters.
 Self-convergence works by means of "nonuniform" magnetic fields.
 Dynamic convergence is necessary in 110° deflection angle CRTs, and quadrupole windings on the deflection yoke at a certain frequency may also be used for dynamic convergence.

 Dynamic color convergence and purity are one of the main reasons why until late in their history, CRTs were long-necked (deep) and had biaxially curved faces; these geometric design characteristics are necessary for intrinsic passive dynamic color convergence and purity.
 Only starting around the 1990s did sophisticated active dynamic convergence compensation circuits become available that made short-necked and flat-faced CRTs workable.
 These active compensation circuits use the deflection yoke to finely adjust beam deflection according to the beam target location.
 The same techniques (and major circuit components) also make possible the adjustment of display image rotation, skew, and other complex raster geometry parameters through electronics under user control.

-The guns are aligned with one another (converged) using convergence rings placed right outside the neck; there is one ring per gun.
-The rings have north and south poles.
-There are 4 sets of rings, one to adjust RGB convergence, a second to adjust Red and Blue convergence, a third to adjust vertical raster shift, and a fourth to adjust purity.
+Alternatively, the guns can be aligned with one another (converged) using convergence rings placed right outside the neck; with one ring per gun.
+The rings can have north and south poles.
+There can be 4 sets of rings, one to adjust RGB convergence, a second to adjust Red and Blue convergence, a third to adjust vertical raster shift, and a fourth to adjust purity.
 The vertical raster shift adjusts the straightness of the scan line.
 CRTs may also employ dynamic convergence circuits, which ensure correct convergence at the edges of the CRT.
 Permalloy magnets may also be used to correct the convergence at the edges.
 Convergence is carried out with the help of a crosshatch (grid) pattern.
 Other CRTs may instead use magnets that are pushed in and out instead of rings.
 In early color CRTs, the holes in the shadow mask became progressively smaller as they extended outwards from the center of the screen, to aid in convergence.